 Development Type Proposal Sought All applications for Business, Retail, Leisure, (BIDS), Health and Hotel development.
-Exceptions: Development resulting in a net increase of less than 20m Borough.
-Exceptionally, contributions may be required from developments outside the Borough that have a direct increase in floorspace ents
+Exceptions: Development resulting in a net increase of less than 20m2 Development within the Borough.
+Exceptionally, contributions may be required from developments outside the Borough that have a direct A contribution per increase in floorspace